brianCHUCHU/iclinic/README.md

 # Database

+1. Backup via .backup file on the repo
-Add `secrets/.env` file with the correct environment variables.
+2. Add `secrets/.env` file with the correct environment variables.

 Example:
 ```env